kwnaidoo/ResBooker/README.md

 ===================================================================================
-Res Inn - A fictional BNB running ResBooker
+Res Inn - fully functional frontend template running ResBooker
 ===================================================================================

-ResBooker is a bnb booking framework that follows PHP's PSR-4 standard for namespacing classes and as such only one external PHP library was utilized , i.e. composer to handle dependency injection as composer is now widely adopted by the PHP community at large.
+ResBooker is a bnb booking framework built from scratch that follows PHP's PSR-4 standard for namespacing classes and as such only one external PHP library was utilized , i.e. composer to handle dependency injection as composer is now widely adopted by the PHP community at large.

 ===================